rafimrfdn/nixos-p50/README.md

 Now every time you want to edit the system config or add package into home-manager, just go to `~/.dotfiles` folder then edit the files.

 > Never touch the `hardware-configuration.nix` files if you don't know what to do.

+If you got some error message like **warning: Git tree '/home/ is dirty**, don't worry.
+It's because you have integrated git in this .dotfile folder.

+To solve this, perform `git status`, `git add .`, `git commit -am "message"`, then switch to new configuration.

 Big thanks to : [LibrePhoenix](https://www.youtube.com/watch?v=ACybVzRvDhs) for creating the nixos flake video content for novice like me.